Tuesday, 7 June 2011

 Me: I spent the weekend posting a loads of links to stuff I found interesting.
 Did everyone enjoy/find it interesting or should I stop?

-: agree with .
+@mattbrailsford: @billywizz agree with @drobar.
 Was interesting, but a little too much at once.
 Find a focus, and just plan to tweet less but regular.

 So there we have it.
 Don't piss off people you like.
 Don't Tweet like a spam bot.
 Keep your tweets in context or at least focused.